AmruthaPatil/NYU-CUDAMatrixOperations/README.md

 ```
 Replace [arguments] with the appropriate values as per the program requirements.

-Conclusion
+## Conclusion
-This assignment illustrates the crucial role of memory access patterns and parallel computing optimizations in enhancing the performance of CUDA applications.
+This project illustrates the crucial role of memory access patterns and parallel computing optimizations in enhancing the performance of CUDA applications.
 The experiments conducted provide valuable insights into the scalability and efficiency of GPU programming.